Appendix 2 – The Poems

 who wore and hid a secret too terrible to mend,

-where a cleft thumb then was cautered.
+where his cleft thumb was then cautered.

-The boy whose soul would have need of a needle
+Or a boy whose soul would have need of a needle

-too taut for laughter spared or more generous grief.
+stitched too taut for laughter, spared—or, more

-And, when holding her hand at the end,
+generous grief.
+And, when holding her hand

-how she finally breathed.
+at the end, how she finally breathed.

 half invisible, shivering, my greatcoat damp